filipzd/phila9/README.md

 I love building beautiful interfaces, web apps, and everything in between!

+As a web developer, I enjoy bridging the gap between development and design — combining my technical knowledge with my keen eye for design to create a beautiful product.
+My goal is to always build applications that are scalable and efficient under the hood while providing engaging, pixel-perfect user experiences.

+When I'm not in front of a computer screen, I'm probably traveling, flying my drone or assembling new mechanical keyboard.

 <!-- - 🌍 [My Website](https://filipzd.me) -->

 ## 🚀 Projects